 - Processor – “means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller”

-So, the organizations that determine the means of processing personal data are controllers, regardless of whether they directly collect the data from data subjects.
-For example, a bank (controller) collects the data of its clients when they open an account, but it is another organization (processor) that stores, digitizes, and catalogs all the information produced on paper by the bank.
+So, the organisations that determine the means of processing personal data are controllers, regardless of whether they directly collect the data from data subjects.
+For example, a bank (controller) collects the data of its clients when they open an account, but it is another organisation (processor) that stores, digitizes, and catalogs all the information produced on paper by the bank.
 These companies can be datacenters or document management companies.
-Both organizations (controller and processor) are responsible for handling the personal data of these customers.
+Both organisations (controller and processor) are responsible for handling the personal data of these customers.